andrewsinelnikov/MERNSnippet-How-To/task17/README.md

 - Object definition. <br />
   The general form is `keyName:SchemaType`, where **keyName** is a name of the property, **SchemaType** can include a type, a default value, or other info <br>
   ![6](img/6.png) <br />
+  ** SchemaType ** can be one of the following values: `String`, Number, Date, Buffer, Boolean, Mixed, ObjectId, Array, Decimal128, `Map`.